Getting Started

 -P, --port [port] Dev server port number

--l, --lazy [boolean] Whether to enable `lazyCompilation`, which could improve the compilation performance (default: false)
+-l, --lazy [boolean] Whether to enable `lazyCompilation` which could improve the compilation performance (default: true)

 -h, --help display help for command